bstavel/dictator_data_analysis/README.md

 ## Regions

 Will we run eletrodes that are partly in the wm in their notes?

+*?*

 What percentage cut-off should we use?

+- While the parcellations are useful, at the end of the day we use expert judgement.
+This means using the loc meeting variable, where Bob & Co have determined the true location of the electrode.

 Some subjects look like they were run on an old system and don't have the full brain atlas information, can we rerun them?

+- These have since been run.

 Should I add the cingulate?

+- Yes, added the cingulate for perlim analysis with IR35.

 Here is the first pass numbers for ofc and insula across subjects: